Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing

 \subsubsection{Program Structure}

-The \texttt{Shor} program is designed to factorize a positive integer $N$ and produce the factorization series of $N$.
-The program's structure is represented by the Q-UML diagram shown in Figure~\ref{fig:shoruml}.
+The \texttt{Factoring} program is designed to factorize a positive integer $N$ and produce the factorization series of $N$.
+The program's structure is represented by the Q-UML diagram shown in Figure~\ref{fig:shoruml}(a).
 We have modeled the program using several Q-UML classes.
 The core module is the \textit{order-finding} class \texttt{QOrderFinding}.
 This class takes a positive integer $x$ as input and determines its \textit{order} $r$, the minimum value of $r$ satisfying the equation $x^r \equiv 1 (\mathrm{mod} N)$.
 The \texttt{QOrderFinding} class consists of three subroutines: \texttt{QPhaseEstimation}, which performs quantum phase estimation, \texttt{QModularMultiply}, which implements the transform $\left|y\right> \rightarrow \left|xy(\mathrm{mod} N)\right>$, and a classical subroutine for continued fraction calculations.
-As discussed in Section~\ref{subsec:QAlg}, the \texttt{Shor} program incorporates order finding and other number theory subroutines such as greatest common factors (\texttt{GCD}) and a check for whether $N$ is in the form of $a^b$.
+As discussed in Section~\ref{appendix:algorithms}, the \texttt{Factoring} program also incorporates other number theory subroutines such as greatest common factors (\texttt{GCD}) and a check for whether $N$ is in the form of $a^b$.
 These subroutines are encapsulated within the \texttt{FactorTest} class.
 At the top level, the \texttt{Application} class provides the user interface for the program.